-17 ENFORCEMENT OF SPEED LIMITS AND POLICE PRESENCE IN TOWN CENTRE
+17. SPEED LIMIT ENFORCEMENT AND POLICE PRESENCE IN THE TOWN CENTRE referred to this Committee, viz:-

-The Director of Legal and Democratic Services submitted a report the purpose of which was to remind Members that at the meeting of the Council, the following question was asked under Standing Order 9(a) by Councillor R. Allen and referred to this Committee, viz:-
+The Director of Legal and Democratic Services submitted a report the purpose of which was to remind Members that at the meeting of the Council, the following question was asked under Standing Order 9(a) by Councillor R. Allen and